Capture of Mametz: British preparations

-British plan of attack
+British plan

 In a first phase, the 7th and 21st divisions were to capture high ground either side of the Willow Stream and Mametz.
 In the second phase, Fricourt was to be occupied and the advance pressed over the spurs to the first German intermediate line; the British were to dig in along the second intermediate line, which ran across the valley south of Mametz Wood.
 The troops were to gain touch with the XIII Corps at White Trench and at Quadrangle Trench, to the west, with III Corps.
 The second phase position was considered to be easy to defend against a counter-attack and provide a good view for artillery observers and covered positions for field artillery.
 If the two phases succeeded, the 17th (Northern) Division would join the attacking divisions to attack through Mametz Wood and up Caterpillar Valley to take Ginchy, Longueval and Bazentin-le-Grand.
 To avoid a frontal attack against Fricourt and the wood behind, the village was to be isolated by the first attacks and captured later.
 The right-hand brigade of the 7th Division was to capture Mametz and advance to White Trench and the centre brigade was to form a defensive flank on the south side of Willow Stream.
 The left-hand brigade of the 21st Division was to cross the Fricourt spur and advance to Bottom Wood as the central brigade formed another defensive flank opposite the village and Fricourt Wood, ready for both brigades to attack as decided by the corps commander.